 When are Off-Peak and Super Off-Peak tickets valid?

-Off-peak, Off-Peak Day (including Off-Peak First Class Day) and Super Off-Peak Day tickets (including Travelcards) to and from London* are available at the following times:
+Off-peak, Off-Peak Day and Super Off-Peak Day tickets (including First Class versions and Day/Family Travelcards) to and from London* are valid at the following times:

 Off-Peak and Off-Peak Day: